Basis-Theory/docs/source/includes/elements/react/_text_element.md

 }
 ```

-`TextElement` <a href="https://reactjs.org/docs/components-and-props.html" target="_blank">component</a> features a regular text input for collecting any input data, by wrapping the [text element type](#element-types-text-element) functionality and taking care of its lifecycle.
+`TextElement` <a href="https://reactjs.org/docs/components-and-props.html" target="_blank">component</a> features a regular text input for collecting any input data, by wrapping the [text element type](#element-types-text-element) functionality and taking care of the React lifecycle.

 Property      | Required | Type                 | Updatable | Description